Raflifauzanrauf/Shoeshi/README.md

-Shoeshi
+# Shoeshi

-Shoeshi is a stylish and modern e-commerce mobile app built with React Native.
+**Shoeshi** is a stylish and modern e-commerce mobile app built with **React Native**.
 It offers a seamless shopping experience for browsing, viewing, and purchasing shoes — all within a clean and elegant interface.

+---

-🛠 Tech Stack
+## Tech Stack

-React Native (with TypeScript)
+- React Native (with TypeScript)

-React Navigation (Stack & Bottom Tabs)
+- React Navigation (Stack & Bottom Tabs)

-React Native Linear Gradient
+- React Native Linear Gradient

-Feather Icons
+- Feather Icons

-Custom Components
+- Custom Components